sparkflows/sparkflows-docs/docs/cloudera-hadoop/connecting-spark-cluster.rst

 Cloudera Manager
 ^^^^^^^^^^^^^^^^

-If you are using Cloudera Manager, you can set the above settings for impersonation in ``HDFS/Configuration``.
+If you are using Cloudera Manager, you can set the above settings for impersonation in **HDFS/Configuration**.

 .. figure:: ../_assets/installation/cloudera-manager-hdfs-configuration.png
-   :scale: 100%
    :alt: Cloudera Configs
-   :align: center
+   :width: 60%

 Ambari
 ^^^^^^

-If you are using Ambari, you can set the above settings for impersonation in ``HDFS/Configuration under Custom core-site``.
+If you are using Ambari, you can set the above settings for impersonation in **HDFS/Configuration under Custom core-site**.

 .. figure:: ../_assets/installation/ambari-hdfs-configuration.png
-   :scale: 100%
    :alt: Ambari Configs
-   :align: center
+   :width: 60%

 Infer Hadoop Cluster Config
 --------------------

-``Infer Hadoop Cluster Config`` button under Administration/Configuration automatically infers some of the configurations of the cluster from the hadoop config files on the edge node to help with the process.
+**Infer Hadoop Cluster Config button** under **Administration/Configuration** automatically infers some of the configurations of the cluster from the hadoop config files on the edge node to help with the process.
 Use it to get the initial set of configurations.

 .. figure:: ../_assets/installation/infer-hadoop-configs.png
-   :scale: 100%
    :alt: Infer Hadoop Configs
-   :align: center
+   :width: 60%

 Fire Configurations to connect to an Apache Spark Cluster